OpenCommons/Dell-Precision-3591-setup/README.md

 Preparing for the OIT Applied Computing Workforce Ready Course?
 This repository is intended to step you through the setup process for your Dell Precision 3591 laptop.
 ## Step 1: Windows Update and Patching (2.5–3 hours)
 Unbox and Power On
-*Plug in laptop with provided charger
+* Plug in laptop with provided charger
-*:Start Windows and complete Windows initial setup *:(language, Wi-Fi, user account, etc.)
+ * Start Windows and complete Windows initial setup
+ * (language, Wi-Fi, user account, etc.)
 Sign in to Microsoft Account
-:The system will patch automatically.
+* The system will patch automatically.
-:Please keep an eye on the system to ensure it updates correctly.
+* Please keep an eye on the system to ensure it updates correctly.

 ## Step 2: Configure System Settings (10 minutes)##
 Set Power Mode: